agarsev/quevedo/NOTES.md

 - [ ] Auto-save changes in the web interface if enabled in the config file (nowadays people aren't so used to clicking save)
+- [ ] Remove "saved" message when doing changes (inconsistent)
 - [ ] Allow deleting entries in web (just move the last to the hole).
 Maybe add `delete` in cli too?
 - [ ] Allow restarting training with latest weights if weights directory exists.
+- [ ] Filter/search annotations in listing according to some tag(s).
 - [ ] RW permissions for users in web.
 Also user groups.
 - [ ] In test, compute a confusion matrix (at least for classify) for deeper inspection
+- [ ] Autosuggest values for tagging.
 - [ ] Add a configurable preprocessing module that applies common image enhancement to data, for example increasing contrast, reducing noise, whatever.
 This should be enabled/disabled in config.
 Maybe there can be a flag in